 The thing is, there is no insurance policy for extinction.

-Saving the Wild’s long term goal is to get meaningful legislation across the line to protect rhinos.
-We have a team of pro bono attorneys working on this, and any additional funds raised will go towards advocacy and education within the courts.
+Saving the Wild’s 2026 goal is to get meaningful legislation across the line to protect rhinos, pangolins and other endangered species.
+We have a team of pro bono attorneys working on this, we have now submitted the legislation to the Ministry, and any additional funds raised will be ring-fenced for advocacy to ensure we complete our critical mission.

 NZ Charitable Trust CC52014 – Tax Exemption Status